ABOUT CCKF

 Learning & Growing With History

-Our mission is to facilitate and encourage the various groups in our community to come together and share their experiences.
+Our mission is to facilitate this experience and encourage the various individuals in our community to come together and share their experiences.
 Accepting and learning about the various cultures that make up our community.
+When we create a space for everyone to learn from and share with each other, we create the best version of our city and nation that we can, little by little.

 A Forum For Guidance

-Our foundation recognizes the challenges that new Canadians are facing and we’re here to help bridge the gap.
-We offer a forum for guidance that will help you learn about what it means to be a Canadian in a city like Kingston.
+Our foundation recognizes the challenges that new Canadians are facing and we aim to help bridge that gap.
+We want to be a place of guidance that will help you learn about what it means to be a Canadian in a city like Kingston.
+To connect you with your new friends and neighbours and feel that you are where you belong from day one.

-It’s our goal to show you how to truly integrate into Canadian society and adopt its values.
-The road that brought us here and made us part of the Canadian family was the right path, but now that we’ve chosen Canada as our new home and country of choice it’s important to accept and follow its values.
+It’s our goal to show you how to truly integrate into Canadian society and adopt its values, by helping our city be as welcoming as it can be.
+The road that brought us here and made us part of the Canadian family is different for everyone, but it has reached the same destination every time and now that we’ve chosen Canada as our new home, we need to help share its values with each other.
+That way, we can all become true Canadians

 The Path Forward

-One of the great things about Canada is that we can practice our customs and traditions freely if they don’t fundamentally violate Canadian values.
-Canada is a country dedicated to multiculturalism and diversity in everything it represents.
-It was founded on a belief that new Canadians bring with them a valuable part of the Canadian puzzle.
+One of the greatest things about Canada is that we can practice our customs and traditions freely.
+Canada is a country dedicated to multiculturalism and diversity in everything it does.
+It was founded on a belief that all Canadians, new and old, bring with them something valuable to share with the country.
 We believe that the rich and diverse cultural past of our ancestors should be celebrated and remembered.

 NEWS & GALLERY